 It is clear that Frenkiel was the driving force behind this proposal and he was appointed the first Editor, a position he held for the next twenty-four years.
 In 1982 Andreas Acrivos took over the editorship of the papers on fluid mechanics.
 The plasma papers split off as a separate journal in 1989.

 With the founding of the Division of Plasma Physics, despite the break off in 1959 of a large area that had been considered fluid dynamics, the membership in the Division of Fluid Dynamics remained at about 4% of the society membership.
-In 1987 it was 1700, in 2007 it is 2709, now 6% of the APS membership.
+In 1987 it was 1700, in 2023 it was 3299, over 6% of APS Membership!

 The early history of the Division was provided by Raymond Emrich, who was a great force in the development of the DFD over several decades.
 Ray recruited this writer to the Division.
 Comments and corrections from Guenter Ahlers, Jerry Gollub and Andreas Acrivos are gratefully acknowledged.